charmed-kubernetes/kubernetes-docs/pages/k8s/charm-kubernetes-worker.md

 <!-- CONFIG ENDS -->

-## Operational actions
+## Actions

-The kubernetes-worker charm supports the following Operational Actions:
+The kubernetes-worker charm models a few one time operations called [Juju actions](https://jaas.ai/docs/working-with-actions) that can be run by Juju users.

 ### Pause